jarrarhaider1214/docs/pages/user-guide/components/cloud-authorization-level/cloud-authorization-level.md

 Here are the permission required for IKS:

-- CP profile created using region and iam_key.
+- CloudPlex profile will be made using Region and IAM_Key.

 - Region and zone.